openvinotoolkit/openvino_notebooks/recipes/automated_self_checkout/README.md

-# Detection and Tracking for Automated Self-Checkout with OpenVINO™
+# Automated Self-Checkout with OpenVINO™

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/LICENSE)

-The Detection and Tracking for Automated Self-Checkout project is an application that uses OpenVINO™, a toolkit that enables developers to deploy deep learning models on a variety of hardware platforms.
-The application is designed to help businesses manage customer queues more effectively, by analyzing video streams and detecting and tracking interactions with retail products.
+Automated Self-Checkout is an application designed to help automate checkout for retail businesses, by analyzing video streams and detecting and tracking interactions with retail products.
+It uses OpenVINO, a toolkit that enables developers to deploy deep learning models on a variety of hardware platforms.

 ## Table of Contents